 Dr. Frank Fish presented two invited seminars at the University of California Berkeley.
 (1) “Biomimetic designs: Advances in technologies based on marine megafauna” for the Center for Interdisciplinary Biological-Inspiration in Education and Research (CiBER)– Integrative Graduate Education and Research Traineeship (IGERT) seminar on April 10, 2014 and (2) “Extraordinary maneuvers by rolling and spinning animals” as part of the Biomechanics Seminar Series on April 11, 2014.

-Dr. Frank Fish presented two invited seminars for the Goldstein Lecture Series to the Technion Autonomous Systems Program at the Israel Institute of Technology in Haifa, Israel on March 4 and 5, 2014.
-(1) “Lessons from animals and the development of a highly maneuverable AUV” and (2) “Biomimetics: Determining engineering opportunities from nature for efficient AUV propulsion,” and a third invited seminar (3) “The humpback whale flipper for application of bio-inspired tubercle technology” at the Interuniversity Institute of Marine Sciences in Eilat, Israel an March 13, 2014.
+Dr. Frank Fish presented three invited seminars for the Goldstein Lecture Series to the Technion Autonomous Systems Program at the Israel Institute of Technology in Haifa, Israel on March 4 and 5, 2014.
+(1) “Lessons from animals and the development of a highly maneuverable AUV” and (2) “Biomimetics: Determining engineering opportunities from nature for efficient AUV propulsion,” and (3) “The humpback whale flipper for application of bio-inspired tubercle technology” at the Interuniversity Institute of Marine Sciences in Eilat, Israel an March 13, 2014.

 Biology Undergraduate Student Joseph R. Mossman and Dr. John M. Pisciotta made the following presentation "Antiviral Water Filtration System" at the American Society for Microbiology’s annual Biodefense and Emerging Diseases Research Meeting in Washington DC on January 29th, 2014.

 Dr. Oné R. Pagán published the following book "The First Brain The Neuroscience of Planarians".
 2014.
 Oxford University Press.